Resonant Beam Multi-Target DOA Estimation: System Design

 \subsection{System Workflow}

-As shown in Fig.~\ref{system_design}, the multi-target resonance localization system (MRLS) consists of a BS and $I$ MTs, which do not need to actively transmit signals.
-Both the BS and MTs are equipped with retro-directive arrays (RDA) composed of backward antennas, with all antenna elements placed very close to minimize sidelobe generation.
-The signal is initially broadcasted by the BS, and upon reaching the RDA of each MT, it is first filtered by a low-pass filter (LPF) to remove unwanted high-frequency components.
-To ensure that the output signal remains consistent in phase and frequency with the input signal, a phase-locked loop (PLL) is used for synchronization and stabilization.
-The phase shifter adjusts the phase of the signal processed by the PLL to ensure phase alignment of electromagnetic waves traveling between the BS's RDA and each MT's RDA.
-There are active and passive phase shifters; the active phase shifter shows inferior performance due to phase shifter loss, noise, and nonlinearity \cite{poon2012supporting}.
-Finally, the signal received by MT is mixed with a local oscillator and mixer to generate a signal that can be used for retransmission.
-This signal has the same frequency as the received signal and carries a conjugate phase, which can be returned to BS in the original path \cite{guo2024retrodirective}.
+As shown in Fig.~\ref{system_design}, the multi-target resonance localization system (MRLS) consists of a BS and $I$ MTs that do not need to actively transmit signals.
+Both are equipped with RDAs composed of retro-directive antennas.
+The signal is initially broadcast outward by the BS and, upon reaching the RDA of each MT, it first passes through a band-pass filter (BPF) to remove unwanted frequency components.
+Then, a phase shifter is used to compensate for any phase errors that may occur during operation.
+It is important to note that since the MTs are passive, passive phase shifters can be employed \cite{poon2012supporting}. .
+Subsequently, the signal is fed into a mixer for the aforementioned phase conjugation, generating a return signal that has the same frequency as the received signal and carries the conjugated phase, allowing it to travel back to the BS along the original path \cite{guo2024retrodirective}.

-Upon receiving the signals returned from different MTs, the RDA of the BS performs the same phase-conjugate operation.
-However, on the BS side, additional components are required, including a DC power supply, a signal processing unit, and a power amplifier.
-The DC power supply ensures the power requirements of the entire system.
-The signal processing unit is responsible for all signal processing tasks, including DOA estimation.
-The power amplifier is responsible for compensating for all possible losses of electromagnetic waves during propagation, ensuring that the signal transmitted each time is high-power.
+Upon receiving the return signals from the MTs, the BS's RDA also filters the signals through a BPF and then down-converts them using the first mixer and a local oscillator for processing by the signal processing unit.
+The signal processing unit is responsible for all signal processing tasks and the DOA estimation operations.
+Following this, the signal undergoes phase shifting and phase conjugation operations to generate the return signal.
+Unlike the MTs, the local oscillator used for conjugation here needs to have the capability of up-conversion as well.
+Finally, the signal is amplified by a power amplifier before being transmitted.
+The power amplifier is responsible for compensating for all possible losses during electromagnetic wave propagation, ensuring that each retransmitted signal is of high power.

-In the aforementioned structure, the electromagnetic waves initially broadcasted omnidirectionally by the BS are retransmitted back to the BS by the RDA of each MT, and after being received, processed, and retransmitted by the BS, they return to the respective MTs.
-After multiple iterations, the electromagnetic waves with different phases are gradually cancelled out, and finally resonance is achieved between the BS and each MT, forming adaptive beamforming, as shown as Fig.~\ref{iterations}.
-This is essentially similar to the analog beamforming supported by IEEE 802.11ad, which also works between the transmitter and receiver \cite{6392842}.
-Unlike conventional beamforming, the beamforming in MRLS is spontaneous, requiring neither channel estimation nor beam control, and it consumes no power from the user.